observablehq/runtime/README.md

 });
 ```

-Defined variables may not override these builtin definitions.
+Defined variables may not override builtins.
 If *builtins* is not specified, the d3.express [standard library](#standard-library) is used.

 <a href="#runtime_module" name="runtime_module">#</a> <i>runtime</i>.<b>module</b>()